A Couple (Les Fiancés): Analysis

+The painting shows the inspiration of Realism, particularly the influence of the work of Édouard Manet (1832–1883), although by this time Renoir was working towards his own personal style.
+The museum performed an X-ray in 2021, which revealed that an altogether different painting lies beneath the current work.

 Influence

 Pablo Picasso (1881–1973) was a personal fan of Renoir, and at one time owned seven of his paintings.
 He was also a fierce defender of Renoir against his critics in the avant-garde.
 Inspired by A Couple (Les Fiancés), Picasso produced three pencil studies (Le Ménage Sisley) based on the work.